TroelsMortensen/CodeLabs/Tutorials/DddWithEfc/008 Private Constructor.md

 The point is, when EFC complains about a missing constructor, you will add a boring, private, no-args constructor.

-We find this case of EFC-needs seeping into our sacred DM acceptable, as we do not change the public API of the entity.
+We find this case of EFC-needs seeping into our sacred DM acceptable, as we do not change the public API of the aggregate.
-We are not using anything EFC specific, like attributes [Required].
+We are not using anything EFC specific, like attributes [Required] or [Key].
 We are not changing behaviour, or anything of relevance.\
 It's just a tiny detail, we must remember, or be reminded by EFC.

 If we go away from EFC, we don't actually have to rework the DM again.